patrickmaynard/fun-with-users/README.md

 High-priority TODO items (convert to GitHub issues before doing further work):

+* Add more test logic to existing (mostly empty) ReadUserTest class.
+* Add an endpoint on the API user controller that allows an admin to list all users, regardless of group.
+* Add an endpoint to the API group controller that allows an admin to list all users in a group.
+* Update test logic to cover edge cases.
+* Fix/add integration tests for RUD operations on API user endpoints.
-* Fix/add integration tests for RUD operations on API.
-Also add a couple basic tests of Sonata.
+* Fix/add integration tests for CRUD operations on API group endpoints.
+* Also add a couple basic tests of Sonata.
 * Refactor to abstract some more controller logic into services.
 The controllers are a bit fat now, and there's some duplicated code.
 * Create a custom UserManager class to replace the deprecated FOSUserBundle version, and move some logic from the UserService to that manager.
+* Make endpoint urls adhere to the "APIs You Don't Hate" standard.
+(This will be fairly simple.)

 Low-priority TODO items (convert to GitHub issues before doing further work):